San Francisco Child Care Planning and Advisory Council

 Local Planning Councils

 Local Planning Councils (LPC's) were established in every county in California following AB 2141 legislation by Assembly Member Jackie Speier.
 Since then, Local Planning Councils have worked to determine local community child care needs through the development of needs assessments and county-wide child care plans.
 All of the county-level councils are encouraged to have diverse representation with child care providers, community representatives, consumers, and public agency representatives accounting for the majority of its members.
-For more on Local Planning Councils, please visit the state website.
+For more on Local Planning Councils, please visit the state website or the California Child Care Coordinators Association which partners to promote, support, and improve coordination of child care services to children and their families in California.

 What Does CPAC Do?